 - Ensure Legal and Regulatory Compliance: In some countries and states, the law requires certain internal communications to appear in the employee’s primary language.
 The best way to avoid legal issues is to err on the side of caution and translate all important communications.
-For additional information on the types of workplace language laws in various countries, the Association of Corporate Counsel covered a number of examples here.
+For additional insight on the types of workplace language laws in various countries, the Association of Corporate Counsel covered a number of examples here.

 - Attract and Retain Better Talent: Global organizations can’t be sure the best employee for a given role will be a native English speaker.
 When they fail to provide internal communications in a preferred language, employees are more likely to feel undervalued and misinformed.
 That makes them more inclined to look for a job somewhere else.
 Also, companies risk missing out on hiring future top performers if compensation and benefits materials aren’t available in local languages.
 Simply put, a person who can’t fully understand what comes with the job is less likely to accept it.

 - Reduce the Risk of Misunderstanding: When companies provide materials in the staff’s preferred language, everyone is sure to understand the organization’s goals and expectations.
 When they know what to do and how to do it, employees are more productive.